Rifugio Solarie

 The Municipality of Drenchia, in cooperation with the Italian Alpine Club, has restored and made accessible the historical paths of the Great War located along the Colovrat ridge on the Slovenian side.
 The trenches and fortifications of World War I have become an outdoor museum available to all.
 The museum can be reached in a short time, about an hour’s walk from the hut, and is easily explored by adults and children.

 The Solarie Pass and the entire area of the Colovrat ridge are sadly linked to the dramatic events of World War I and in particular to the Battle of Caporetto, the most serious defeat in the history of the Italian army.
 In October 1917, thousands of soldiers, as well as a great many civilians, lost their lives as a result of heavy bombardment, and remnants of this tragedy can be found in the area: ruins of buildings, tunnels and walkways, remains of artillery emplacements.
+Read the review of the Kolovrat outdoor museum.

 The Solarie hut is easily reached from Drenchia by following the signs to the hut itself.
 The road is paved and comfortable, and also well maintained in winter and usually free of ice and snow.
 For added security, you can call the shelter to verify this.

-The trip to the Solarie Refuge is particularly suitable for children who will be able to enjoy the outdoors but also see important historical evidence with their own eyes.
+The trip to the Rifugio Solarie hut is particularly suitable for children who will be able to enjoy the outdoors but also see important historical evidence with their own eyes.
 In particular, we recommend the route to the renovated and safely accessible Great War outdoor museum. the path to reach it is moderately uphill and takes about an hour.

 Yes, the Solarie hut can be visited during the winter and allows snow lovers and even snowshoers to follow the various surrounding trails.
 About an hour’s walk from the hut, next to the Great War outdoor museum, children can enjoy safe sledding in a clearing with gentle slopes.